 In 1990 George, working through a Lake Travis Chamber of Commerce committee to study projects to improve the quality of life in the area, started a project to bring a community park to the area.
 The Lake Travis Youth Association, LTYA, who had identified a need for additional baseball fields to expand their youth baseball programs, was a major player in this project initially.

 George continued to work on other park projects within the City; planning and constructing, with other volunteers, the vast nature and primitive trail network in the Hamilton Greenbelts, Smith Greenbelts, Canyonlands, and Mt Lakeway tract.
 George designed and lead volunteers in building the Canyonlands Bridges, Activity Center Arbor, and the Overlook in Hamilton Greenbelt II.
-In accomplishing these major projects George was assisted by many volunteers, significantly: Fred Hazen, Jesse Gutierrez, George Ferrie, Ken Parmerter, and Michael Smith who served as crew leaders on the many projects.
+In accomplishing these major projects George was assisted by many volunteers, significantly: Fred Hazen, Jesse Gutierrez, Jim Dunn, George Ferrie, Ken Parmerter, and Michael Smith who served as crew leaders on the many projects.

 George also assisted John Brodnax in the Swim Center and Lakeway Blvd Median Trail projects.
 For his work on many numerous park projects within the City of Lakeway, George is widely regarded as the Father of Lakeway's parks.